Northern Radiotherapy Network

 She is passionate about research and trials and how they can improve treatments, outcomes and quality of life for patients.

-A first draft of the video has been shared with patients and clinical staff for feedback and it's nearly ready to be shared!
+The first draft of the video was shared again with patients and clinical staff for feedback and revisions.

-We're also working with our partners and stakeholders to agree where and how the video can be shared to make sure as many people as possible have access to it.
+We've also worked with partners and stakeholders to share the video widely across the country and make sure as many people as possible have access to it.

 Helping health and care staff in the North East and North Cumbria support research: